The best independent guide to the Douro

 Pinhão train station and the hills of the Douro region

 Option 1 - Direct train to Pocinho.
-The 9:10 train, which departs from Sao Bento, is the only daily direct service to Pocinho.
-This is a great service as there are no connections and arrives in Pocinho at 12:36.
-The return train is at 13:21 (Monday to Friday) or 15:08 (Saturday, Sunday or public holidays).
-Pocinho is a very small village and can be easily seen within 45minutes.
+The 9:20 train, which departs from São Bento, is the only daily direct service to Pocinho.
+This is a great service as there are no connections and arrives in Pocinho at 12:38.
+The return train is at 13:08 or 17:14.

 Option 2 - Train to Pinhão and River Cruise to Tua.
 This option combines the train with a boat cruise along the most beautiful stretch of the river to the Confluence of the Tua River with the Douro.
 Try to catch the earliest train as the boat cruises depart at 10:30 or around 14:00-15:00.
 The stretch of river between Pinhão and Tua is wonderful and is much better experienced on a boat than train.

 Option 3 - Train to Pinhão and visit the Museu do Douro in Regua.
-For this trip catch the direct 9:10 train to Pinhão, explore Pinhão for a couple of hours and then catch the train to Régua.
+For this trip catch the direct 9:20 train to Pinhão (11:38), explore Pinhão for a couple of hours and then catch the train to Régua.
 In Peso da Régua you can visit the informative Museu do Douro, which details the history and traditions of the region.
-Another option in Régua is to hike to the Miradouro de Sao Leonardo em Galafura, which provides one of the best views of the Douro.

 Peso da Régua is a major centre for Porto production and sits on the banks of the Douro River.
 The town is a popular departure location for Douro boat tours and is the location of the excellent Museu do Douro.
 Peso da Régua has a pretty waterfront, but Pinhão, (the next town along the river) is much more charming.